 As a result, Euler Hermes expects a large one-off fiscal surplus of 14.5% of GDP in 2016, followed by near-balanced budgets in 2017-2018.
 Public debt is forecast to fall further to below 50% of GDP by 2018.

 Current account to remain in surplus

-Foreign exchange reserves are adequate
+Foreign exchange reserves are favorable

-Official FX reserves increased markedly toUSD9.1bn at end-2011, but have de lined after early debt repayments in 2012 and have stabilised in the range of 4.0-4.6 bn USD since early 2014.
-As this level still provides a import cover of more than six months, short-term debt obligations do not pose a significant threat.
+Official foreign exchange reserves increased markedly to USD9.1bn at end-2011, but declined thereafter due to early debt repayments in 2012 and stabilised in the range of 4.0-4.6 bn USD until end-2015.
+In the course of 2016, reserves rose to USD7bn in October and now provide about 10 months of import cover.
+Hence, short-term debt obligations do currently not pose a significant threat.